Free Agents | Federal News Network

 BALTIMORE (2) —Bryan Holaday, c; Wade LeBlanc, lhp.

-BOSTON (3) — Jackie Bradley Jr., of; Rusney Castillo, of; Collin McHugh, rhp.
+BOSTON (4) — Jackie Bradley Jr., of; Rusney Castillo, of; Collin McHugh, rhp; Martin Pérez, lhp.

 CHICAGO (5) — Alex Colomé, rhp; Jarrod Dyson, of; Edwin Encarnación, dh; Gio González, lhp; James McCann, c.